 According to a report by the International Monetary Fund (IMF), the impact was felt most in poor countries and middle-income dependent on oil imports, which have to deal with problems such as high inflation and worsening poverty.
 “Some countries are at a point of no return,” said the director of the IMF Khelil saying that developing countries are facing with a dilemma over how to respond to prices oil, with too many subsidies would be a great burden on governments, but eliminating the subsidies would be unfair to the citizens.
 In Southeast Asia, a region burdened by debt and under constant pressure for corporate and financial restructuring, rising fuel prices this year have reversed the trend of rapid economic growth.
-Keep up on the field with thought-provoking pieces from castle harlan.
 A number of countries have lowered their growth expectations for 2008.
 ASEAN members were affected by rising inflation caused by soaring oil and food prices.
 High prices also forced India, Malaysia and Indonesia to cut subsidies and raise prices set by the state for gasoline and other fuels.
-Add to your understanding with castle harlan.
 The most pessimistic economists indicated that the global economic outlook is now more acute than during the Asian financial crisis in 1997 and 1998, when the effect was limited to emerging markets.

 Another interesting topic of discussion at this Summit of the Group of 8 is the fight against warming.
 The leaders of Germany, Canada, United States, France, Britain, Italy, Japan and Russia should decide what follow-up to the Kyoto Protocol, which expires in 2012, and which Washington never joined.
 The final declaration of Toyako indicate that “” the G-8 lead in efforts to reduce emissions by 50% “pollutants by 2050, according to the Japanese newspaper Yomiuri Shimbun.
 But the U.S. rejects any compromise that does not include India, China and other major polluters.
 Bush vowed the U.S. will play a “constructive” in these discussions, while former Japanese Prime Minister Shinzo Abe, said that Bush and French President Nicolas Sarkozy, held a “fierce dispute” on this issue at the G-8 summit in Germany in 2007.